jbkinney/mavenn/docs/source/installation.rst

 Installation using pip:
 ---------------------------------------
-The easiest way to install MPAthic is to download it from PyPi.
+The easiest way to install mpathic is to download it from PyPi.
 You can do this using the command::

     pip install sortseq